Trip Info

 The aim of the 1944-operation was to conquer a bridge over the river Rhine to gain access to Nazi- Germany.
 Market Garden would prove to be “a bridge too far” for the joint forces of the English, American and Polish troops.

-With a qualified historian as your personal guide you will gain insight into the causes and consequences of the operation and you will also get an idea of what life was like for the soldiers involved in the combat.
-Arnhem is near the German border and about 100kms. from Amsterdam.
-In a one-day excursion History Trips takes you for a visit to the Airborne museum and we will retrace the tragic events on the main battleground.
+With a qualified historian as your personal guide you will gain insight into causes, development and consequences of the operation and you will also get an idea of what life was like for the soldiers involved in combat.